Johnny Bivouac

 John Beckett (born 1958) is an English musician, actor and record producer.
-He is best known for being a former guitarist of Adam and the Ants under the name Johnny Bivouac, during which time he recorded the track "Deutscher Girls" with the band, later a UK Top 15 hit single.
+He is best known for being an early guitarist for British punk rock group Adam and the Ants under the name Johnny Bivouac, during which time he recorded the track "Deutscher Girls" with the band, later a UK Top 15 hit single.
 As an actor, he is best known for the role of Strings in the police sitcom Operation Good Guys.